Msgr. J. Peter Crynes

 - 7/1994 – 5/2006: St. Therese (Shavertown, PA)

-In March 2006, the Diocese of Scranton received a letter from an attorney representing a woman who said she was sexually abused by Msgr.
-Crynes from 1974 to 1977, beginning when she was 17.
-In her sophomore year of college, she gathered the courage to tell him that she did not want to have any more contact with him, and he told her that she was not allowed to resist him, reportedly telling her that he would continue to do what he wanted to do to her even after she was married someday.
+According to media reports, in March 2006, the Diocese of Scranton received a letter from an attorney representing a woman who said she was sexually abused by Msgr.
+Peter Crynes from 1974 to 1977, beginning when she was 17.
+In her sophomore year of college, she told him that she did not want to have any more contact with him.
+He told her that she was not allowed to resist him, reportedly telling her that he would continue to do what he wanted to do to her even after she was married someday.

 A third woman also came forward during the investigation, but the details of her allegations were not provided by the grand jury.
-Instead, it (rightfully) focused on the fact that the woman first came to the Diocese of Scranton in 2002.
-When she asked why nothing was done until 2006, the priest to whom she gave her report – who was also a Chancery official – said he assumed she was telling him as her confessor, not as an official of the Diocese, as if what she told him was her sin to confess.
-He stressed to her in 2006 that he had always believed what she told him, but never felt compelled to do anything about it, apparently.
+Instead, it focused on the fact that the woman first came to the Diocese of Scranton in 2002.
+When she asked why nothing was done until 2006, the priest to whom she gave her report – who was also a Chancery official – said he assumed she was telling him as her confessor, not as an official of the Diocese.
+He stressed to her in 2006 that he had always believed what she told him, but never felt compelled to do anything about it.

 On June 13, 2006, an adult female was interviewed by the Diocese.
-She was born in October, 1957.
-Throughout the course of her senior year, she and other friends attended events on a monthly basis (sometimes more than that) that were sponsored by the Diocese.
+Throughout the course of her senior year, she and other friends attended events on a monthly basis that were sponsored by the Diocese.
 Crynes was at these events.
 She reported that the abuse involved hugging and kissing and, on one of those occasions, he put his tongue in her mouth.
 She relayed that there was one occasion during the Sacrament of Confession where Father Crynes hugged her and told her that God loved her very much.
 He stated that he loved her and she was very special to God and very special to him.
 He then put his mouth on her mouth with his tongue going in and out of her mouth like a snake.
 He pulled her close to him and she could feel he had an erection.
 He continued to kiss her and was moaning during it.

 On January 15, 2016, a law firm notified the Diocese that they represented a 59 -year -old woman who reported that she was repeatedly sexually molested by Crynes from approximately 1972 to 1973 when she was 16 to 17 years of age.
 She met him through an encounter program sponsored by the Diocese.